TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Kansas Stats and Trends

+- Thus far this year Kansas has two wins against the spread.

-- This season, the Jayhawks have just two against the spread wins in six games as an underdog of 21.5 points or more.
+- The Jayhawks have covered the spread twice this season when underdogs by 21 points or more (in six chances).

-- Kansas' games this season have hit the over on six of nine set point totals (66.7%).
+- Kansas' games this year have eclipsed the over/under six times in nine opportunities (66.7%).

 - The Jayhawks rack up 15.0 fewer points per game (19.3) than the Horned Frogs allow (34.3).

-- The Jayhawks have turned the ball over 10 times, three fewer times than the Horned Frogs have forced turnovers (13).
+- This year the Jayhawks have 10 turnovers, three fewer than the Horned Frogs have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.